DIDSR/DICaugment/README.md

 <!-- [![PyPI version](https://badge.fury.io/py/albumentations.svg)](https://badge.fury.io/py/albumentations)
 ![CI](https://github.com/albumentations-team/albumentations/workflows/CI/badge.svg) -->

 Albumentations3D is a Python package based on the popular image augmentation library [Albumentations](https://github.com/albumentations-team/albumentations), but with specific enhancements for working with volumetric 3D images, such as CT scans.
-This package provides a collection of powerful and efficient augmentation techniques that can be seamlessly integrated into your machine learning pipeline to improve the performance and robustness of your 3D image models.
+This package provides a collection of powerful and efficient augmentation techniques that can be seamlessly integrated into your machine learning pipeline to augment 3D images used for model development.

 Below are some examples of some common or unique augmentations that are possible with the Albumentations3D library: